-Annie is a journalist who has worked with one of Pakistan’s daily “Daily Times” and Germany’s international broadcaster “Deutsche Welle”.
-One of her recent stunt is to launch a virtual- newsroom for citizen journalists in Pakistan under the umbrella of PakVotes.
-PV brought social media platforms together with a network of reporters to track violence during Pakistan’s 2013 elections.
-She is remotely managing PakVoices which is a digital community media project for local transparency in governance in Southern Punjab and Makran Coast.
+At the time of the general election 2013 in Pakistan, she launched a virtual newsroom for citizen journalists under the umbrella of PakVotes (PV).
+PV brought social media platforms together with a network of reporters to track violence during Pakistan’s elections.
+She is consulting editor of PakVoices, which has grown into a digital community media project for local transparency in governance in Southern Punjab and Makran Coast.

 Latest posts by Qurratulain (Annie) Zaman

 The internet blockade imposed in Pakistan amidst the arrest of Imran Khan raises serious concerns about the state of democracy, freedom of expression, and access to information in the country.

 "Although COVID-19 dampened participation in many countries, women still raised their voices on the streets on different continents, especially as the pandemic has worsened inequalities faced by women."